-The latest kid on the block, Trust credit card was just launched barely two weeks ago on the 5 September.
+The latest kid on the block, Trust credit card was just launched a month ago on the 5 September.
 It’s actually issued by a new digital bank (means they don’t have any physical shopfront or branch) called Trust Bank formed by Standard Chartered Bank and NTUC.

 There’s a new NTUC credit card again?

 Yes.
 You may remember the OCBC NTUC Plus! credit cards that were heavily marketed over the past two Covid years (lots of sign up banners lining the SafeEntry queues).
 However, last August, NTUC announced that they will phase out these credit cards.
 If you hold an OCBC NTUC Plus! credit card, you won’t be able to use them from 1 February 2023.

 Then, you either switch to a OCBC 365 credit card which will be issued to you by OCBC, or you switch to NTUC’s latest credit card, the Trust credit card.